-This educational activity is supported by an educational grant from Avanir Pharmaceuticals, Inc.
+This activity is supported by educational grants from CSL Behring LLC and Grifols.

 Live Internet Activity

 There are no fees to participate in this activity.
-To receive credit, participants must (1) read the target audience, learning objectives, and disclosure statements, (2) complete the educational activity online, and (3) complete the post-test and activity evaluation.
-It is estimated that this module will take approximately 1 hours to complete.
-To receive AMA PRA Category 1 Credit™, participants must receive a minimum score of 70% on the post-test.
+To receive credit, participants must (1) read the target audience, learning objectives, and disclosure statements, (2) complete the educational activity online, and (3) complete the posttest and activity evaluation.
+It is estimated that this module will take approximately 1 hour to complete.
+To receive AMA PRA Category 1 Credit™, participants must receive a minimum score of 70% on the posttest.